odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 BIBLIOGRAPHY FILES
 ==================

-If you set the "zotero-bibliography" metadata field to a filename, then **pandoc-zotxt.lua** adds sources to that file, rather than to the "references" metadata field.
-It also adds the path of that file to the document's "bibliography" metadata field, so that Pandoc picks up the bibliographic data of those sources (you can safely set "zotero-bibliography" and "bibliography" at the same time).
-This speeds up subsequent processing of the same document, because **pandoc-zotxt.lua** will only fetch those sources from Zotero that are not yet in that file.
+**pandoc-zotxt.lua** can add sources to a bibliography file, rather than to the "references" metadata field.
+This speeds up subsequent processing of the same document, because sources that are already in that file need not be fetched from Zotero again.

-The biblography is stored as a CSL JSON file, so the bibliography file's name must end with ".json".

-**pandoc-zotxt.lua** interprets relative filenames as relative to the directory of the first input file that you pass to **pandoc** or, if you do not pass any input file, as relative to the current working directory.
+You configure **pandoc-zotxt.lua** to do so by setting the "zotero-bibliography" metadata field to a filename.
+If the filename is relative, it is interpreted as relative to the directory of the first input file given to **pandoc** or, if not input file was given, as relative to the current working directory.
+The filename must end with '.json', because the bibliography is stored as a CSL JSON file.

-**pandoc-zotxt.lua** only ever adds sources to its bibliography file.
+The bibliography file is added to the "bibliography" metadata field automatically.
+You can safely set "zotero-bibliography" and "bibliography" at the same time.

+The sources in the bibliography file are neither updated nor deleted.
-It does *not* update or delete them.
-If you want to update the sources in your bibliography file, delete it. **pandoc-zotxt.lua** will then regenerate it from scratch.
+If you want to update the file, delete it.

 EXAMPLE